The search for meaning – cartoon.

 The woman looks as though she has a halo, while the man looks as though he has devil horns

-This cartoon isn’t meant to imply that women are saints and men are devils – just that there are definite gender differences between male and female and that women generally come out as being nicer than men.
-There are biological reasons for that of course.
+This cartoon isn’t meant to imply that women are saints and men are devils – just that there are definite gender differences between male and female and that women are generally thought of as being nicer than men.
+There are biological reasons for that of course, but I haven’t the space to go into it here!

-The cartoon refers slightly to the supposed power of the moon to affect people’s personalities, here turning people into saints and sinners
+The cartoon refers to some extent to the supposed power of the moon to affect people’s personalities, here turning people into saints and sinners.
+Again, I haven’t the space to go into this here.

 Unicorn cartoon.
 Proof that unicorns don’t exist